-Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes three main functions: sentiment analysis, key phrase extraction, and language detection.
+The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes four main functions: sentiment analysis, key phrase extraction, language detection, and entity linking.

 The API is backed by resources in Microsoft Cognitive Services, a collection of machine learning and AI algorithms in the cloud, readily consumable in your development projects.